TeaByte/inboxkitten/README.md

 # Error handling
 another_one = ik.InboxKitten('rundomthing123')
 try: another_one.text(index=666)
-except ik.EmailNotFound: print('To email found on that index')
+except ik.EmailNotFound: print('No email found on that index')
 ```